araman18/Enhanced_Music_Bot/README.md

 Discord bot for playing modified music in discord servers, made with discord.py rewrite

 This bot is has the functionality of a normal music bot, with play, queue, stop, resume, pause etc but is also able to play modified versions of tracks on spotify and youtube
+Calling .play <Song Name/Url> bass will bass boost the song then play it Calling .play <Song Name/Url> nc will put the song through a nightcore filter then play it Calling .play <Song Name/Url> will play the song normally

 Libraries used are specified in requirments.txt